 YOUR and SPOUSE state wages (W-2).
-(Supported by W-2 Worksheets.)
+(Supported by W-2 Work-sheets.)
 A separate set of worksheets is provided for each spouse.
 They are translated from the federal W-2 worksheets that support line 1 of Form 1040 for you and spouse.
 W-2 wages reported on the federal W-2 Worksheets are posted to both the federal and State lines of the State W-2 Worksheets.
 CAUTION: If the State wages in box 16 of your W-2 differs from the federal wages in box 1, you MUST itemize and view all worksheets to ensure that the state amounts on line 16 are posted back to Form 540.
 In addition, you must ensure that the proper state SDI entries appear at line 14a of the worksheet, not elsewhere, as described in the box below.
 (Wages earned in ALL states combined must be entered, not just those earned in California.
 Double-taxed income is adjusted on Schedule S.)

 How to enter SDI.
 California SDI (State Disability Insurance) deducted from wages must always appear at line 14a of the W-2 Worksheets, not elsewhere, irrespective of how the employee reported it to you on the Form W-2.
 Therefore, if the W-2 Worksheet you completed for the federal return has the California SDI entered on a different line, you must remove it from that line and reenter it on line 14a along with the type.
-CAUTION: For efile, the only allowed entries for type are SDI, CASDI, VD, VP, VPDI, and VI.
+TIP: Entries on line 14a that are recognized by the FTB for type of disability plan include SDI, CASDI, VD, VP, VPDI, and VI.